 Module 4 (60 hours) – Philosophy, Pranayama, Energy and Advanced Asana

-In this course we will dive deeply into Patanjali’s Yoga Sutras and the Bhagavad Gita.
-Learn how to teach advanced Pranayama techniques.
+In this course we will dive deeply into Patanjali’s Yoga Sutras and the Bhagavad Gita, and learn how to teach advanced Pranayama techniques.
 Pranayama is the key to a deeper experience of yoga postures and meditation.
-In this course students will learn the anatomy and physiology of breath on the physical and subtle levels and how to teach advanced pranayama or energy control techniques, bandhas, mudras and mantra.
+Students will learn the anatomy and physiology of breath on the physical and subtle levels and how to teach advanced pranayama or energy control techniques, bandhas, mudras and mantra.
 We will also delve deeper into understanding how the subtle body, especially the chakras, relate to energy disturbances and the journey to self-awareness and ultimately self-healing.
-Advanced asana practice can only truly be practiced in a mindful way when then mind is steady and the body is strong.
+Advanced asana practice can only truly be practiced in a mindful way when the mind is steady and the body is strong.
 Students will learn how to safely teach advanced poses.